-In this tutorial, we will show you how to install and configuration of SMPlayer on your Ubuntu 16.04 LTS.
+In this tutorial, we will show you how to install and configure of SMPlayer on your Ubuntu 16.04 LTS.
 For those of you who didn’t know, SMPlayer is an open-source and free multimedia player available for Linux and MS Windows, released under GNU General Public License.
 Unlike other players, it doesn’t require you to install codecs to play something because it carries its own all required codecs with itself.
 You don’t need to find and install third-party codecs.
-SMPlayer can also play YouTube videos and it’s also available an optional plugin to search for YouTube videos.
+SMPlayer can also play YouTube videos and it’s also available as an optional plugin to search for YouTube videos.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘